sst/guide/_chapters/load-the-state-from-the-session.md

 date: 2017-01-15 00:00:00
 lang: en
 ref: load-the-state-from-the-session
-description: To keep a user logged in to Amazon Cognito in our React.js app, we are going to load the user session in the App component state.
+description: To keep a user logged in to Amazon Cognito in our React.js app, we are going to load the user session in the App component state using a React Context.
 We load the session in componentDidMount using the AWS Amplify Auth.currentSession() method.
 comments_id: load-the-state-from-the-session/157
 ---